Business Analytics

 Offered Either Fall or Spring; Lecture hours:3

 An introduction to decision modeling and analysis using deterministic optimization models and solution methodologies.
-Two prerequisites: (ANOP 102 or ENGR 226 or MATH 216 or MATH 227 or PSYC 215) and (ANOP 203 or CSCI 203).
+Prerequisites: (ANOP 102 or ENGR 215 or ENGR 226 or MATH 216 or MATH 227 or PSYC 215) and (ANOP 203 or CSCI 203).
+Open to juniors and seniors.

 ANOP 390.
 Honors Course in Analytics and Operations Management. .5-1 Credits.